Table of contents

 For current candidates in the programme, there’s more information available in the Graduate Programme handbook, including a training sessions calendar, curriculum overview and IT requirements.

 The Data Science Graduate Programme is an exciting opportunity to get highly valuable work experience and develop your data science skills through a two-year learning pathway.
 You will do this while working at the heart of data science in the public sector and contributing towards projects with real-world impact.

 If you work in a UK government or public sector organisation, your senior manager can bid for a place for you to take part in the Graduate Programme while in your current role.
-If you do not currently work in the UK public sector, you can apply to join the UK public sector as a Graduate Data Scientist when the advert for this programme goes live on Civil Service Jobs.
+If you do not currently work in the UK public sector, we advertise available vacancies on Civil Service Jobs.